bitcoinerlab/web/src/guides/miniscriptVault.md

 const wshAddress = wshOutput.getAddress();
 Log(`Fund your vault.
 Let's first check if it's been already funded...`);
 const utxo = await(
-  await fetch(`${EXPLORER}/api/address/${wshAddress}/utxo`)
+  await fetch(`${ESPLORA_API}/address/${wshAddress}/utxo`)
 ).json();
 if (utxo?.[0]) {
   Log(`Successfully funded.
 Now let's spend the funds.`);
   //...
 } else {
   Log(`Not yet!
-Use https://bitcoinfaucet.uo1.net to send some sats to:`);
+Use https://tape.rewindbitcoin.com to send some sats to:`);
   Log(`${wshAddress} Fund it & <a href="javascript:start()">check again</a>`);
 }
 ```

 In the code above, we retrieve the Bitcoin address corresponding to the WSH descriptor we created earlier, and then check if the corresponding UTXO has already been funded.
-If it has not, we inform the user that they can use the Bitcoin faucet at https://bitcoinfaucet.uo1.net to send some sats to the address.
+If it has not, we inform the user that they can use the TAPE faucet at https://tape.rewindbitcoin.com to send some sats to the address.
 Once the address has been funded, the user can restart the process by clicking the link provided or by running the Node.js script again.

 ## Spending the Transaction using a PSBT